BGM-71 TOW: 2011: Syrian Civil War

-2022: Russian invasion of Ukraine
+2022: Russo-Ukrainian War

-In August 2022 the U.S. Department of Defense announced that it would be sending 1,500 TOW missiles (presumably BGM-71, though not explicitly specified as such) to Ukraine as part of an additional $775m security assistance package to the "meet Ukraine’s critical security and defense needs" as part of ongoing US military assistance following the 2022 Russian invasion of Ukraine.
+In August 2022 the U.S. Department of Defense announced that it would be sending 1,500 TOW missiles (presumably BGM-71, though not explicitly specified as such) to Ukraine as part of an additional $775m security assistance package to the "meet Ukraine's critical security and defense needs" as part of ongoing US military assistance following the Russian invasion of Ukraine.

+In April 2023, videos posted to Twitter showed Ukrainian forces using TOW missiles to destroy Russian tanks in the Bakhmut area, including their loading, use and mounting on a vehicle.
+A former National Security Council official said: "Such videos are just devastating.
+They show that even older weapons like TOW missiles can have a massive impact on Russian forces.
+These videos surely damage Russian morale as well."

+On 19 July Hanna Maliar, Ukraine's deputy defense minister, claimed on Telegram that an M2 Bradley had killed Russian infantry during fighting in the Zaporizhzhia region.
+She further claimed that using TOW missiles the M2 Bradley was able to destroy two Russian T-72 tanks.
+The Bradley was assigned to the 47th Mechanized Brigade.
+These claims could not be independently verified.

 Variants

-Raytheon has taken over for Hughes in recent years, and now handles production of all current variants, as well as TOW development.
+Raytheon (now RTX) has taken over for Hughes in recent years, and now handles production of all current variants, as well as TOW development.

 While the original armor penetration estimates were 600 mm for BGM-71A/B and 700–800 mm for BGM-71C, a now declassified CIA study shows the CIA's estimated penetration values against a vertical target are much lower—just 430 mm for the BGM-71A/B TOW and 630 mm for the BGM-71C Improved TOW.

 The time to target at maximum range is 20 seconds, therefore, giving an average speed of 187.5 m/s.

 International

 Iran has reverse engineered the type from examples acquired before 1979 and currently manufactures duplicate TOW missiles.
 These carry the Iranian designation of Toophan.

-Sweden had SAAB develop a helicopter launch system called HeliTow (Rbs 55H) for the Helicopter 9.
+Sweden had SAAB develop a helicopter launch system called HeliTow (Rbs 55H) for the Helikopter 9.